hipstersmoothie/create-check/readme.md

 To get this package to work on github enterprise instances you will need to set the `GH_API` environment variable to a url pointing towards your enterprise GitHub's API.

+## Env Vars

+This library will detect all the data it needs from the env, but sometimes a CI doesn't expose everything.
+The following env vars can be set:

+- `REPO`
+- `OWNER`

 ## Related Libraries

 - [stylelint-formatter-github](https://github.com/hipstersmoothie/stylelint-formatter-github) - See stylelint errors and warnings directly in pull requests